OpenTechStrategies/TeamComments/README.md

 * `teamcomment` (which allows posting comments)
 * `teamcommentlinks` (which allows posting external links in comments)
 * `teamcommentadmin` (which allows deleting user-posted comments), e.g.
+* `teamcommentseeusernames` (which allows seeing usernames on comments, defaults to true)

 ```
 $wgGroupPermissions['sysop']['commentadmin'] = true;